ollyimanishimwe/AirBnB_clone/README.md

 ### The command interpreter

-The command interpreter is currently capable of:
+With command interpreter you can:

 - Destroy an object
 - Update attributes of an object